ral-facilities/datagateway-api/README.md

 agreed in `datagateway_api.src.common.constants`) and uses a parser from `dateutil` to detect if an input contains a date.
 This is useful for determining if a JSON value given in a request body is a date, at which point it can be converted to a datetime object, ready for storing in ICAT.
-The handler is currently only used in the Python ICAT Backend, however this is non-backend specific class.
+The handler is currently only used in the Python ICAT.

 ## Exceptions & Flask Error Handling

 Exceptions custom to DataGateway API are defined in `datagateway_api.src.common.exceptions`.
 Each exception has a status code and a default message (which can be changed when raising the exception in code).
-None of them are backend specific, however some are only used in a single backend because their meaning becomes irrelevant anywhere else.

 When the API is setup in `main.py`, a custom API object is created (inheriting flask_restful's `Api` object) so `handle_error()` can be overridden.
 A previous